 Within the last several years there has been much interest in the hydrogeologic setting of Cerro Gordo County.
 During 2008, the Cedar River Watershed experienced its largest flood of record.
-The Cedar River Watershed Coalition (CRWC) was founded in 2010 to facilitate cooperation within the watershed and to organize and advocate for land practices and policies (federal, state, and local) that will reduce future flood damage and improve water quality.
+The CRWC was founded in 2010 to facilitate cooperation within the watershed and to organize and advocate for land practices and policies (federal, state, and local) that will reduce future flood damage and improve water quality.
 A refined understanding of the bedrock and surficial geology of this region will assist those cooperative groups in achieving the goals of their evolving watershed management plans.
-In addition, the CGCDPH is currently engaged in a county-wide, multi-year study to examine the hydrogeologic source of elevated arsenic in drinking water supplies within the county.
-As part of a Center for Disease Control (CDC) study, the IGS is actively working with the CGCDPH and local well drillers to identify arsenic-bearing zones in the bedrock package.
+In addition, the CGCDPH has engaged in a county-wide, multi-year study to examine the hydrogeologic source of elevated arsenic in drinking water supplies within the county.
+As part of a Center for Disease Control (CDC) study, the IGS actively worked with the CGCDPH and local well drillers to identify arsenicbearing zones in the bedrock package.
+The CGCDPH now has rules in place to help with well construction.

-Issues in Mitchell County include groundwater protection in shallow-rock areas, flood mitigation, watershed protection issues, soil and water conservation, and aggregate resource protection.
+Issues in Mitchell County include groundwater protection in shallow-rock areas, flood mitigation, watershed protection, soil and water conservation, and aggregate resource protection.
 A better understanding of the distribution of fractured Devonian carbonate deposits and the overlying Quaternary map units will provide important hydrostratigraphic information for models that are being developed under the efforts of the watershed coalition for the purpose of flood mitigation in both the upper and lower portions of the watershed.